ehmjaysee/StravaZpot-Swift/README.md

 }
 ```

+Notice in the example code above you need to define a custom URL scheme for your app.
+[See this page](https://developer.apple.com/documentation/xcode/defining-a-custom-url-scheme-for-your-app)  for more information how to create custom URL schemes.

 The example code above will present the user with a UI to grant permissions.
 When the user grants permission Strava will send a code to your app.
 Prepare your app to receive the response in your AppDelegate.

 ```swift